 Membership

 Membership shall be open to individuals with a professional interest in the scientific program at SURF.
-Formal membership shall be compiled from approved submissions to the SURF access request database.
-Members are unique individuals affiliated with one or more active SURF experiments.
-SURF staff who are members of one or more experiments can also be members of the Association.
+Formal membership shall be compiled via registration.
+Members do not need to be affiliated with SURF experiments, and SURF staff can also be members of the Association.
 The Executive Committee Secretary maintains the Association membership list and interacts with SURF to create an email distribution list and review on a regular basis.

 Executive Committee

-The Executive Committee will conduct most of the day-to-day business of the Association.
+The Executive Committee will conduct most of the day-to-day business of the Association and reports to the Laboratory Director.
 The Executive Committee shall be elected by the membership and consist of nine (9) individuals, including the Chair, the Secretary, and seven additional members.
 The Executive Committee shall comprise:

 At least one (1) early career or young researcher (less than 5 years post-Ph.D.);